 I am currently researching the revival of pilgrimage in post-Soviet Russia for a volume contracted in the Routledge Studies in Religion, Travel and Tourism series.
 In recent years I have been invited to speak on this research at universities and research centres in Russia, the USA, the Netherlands, Spain, France and the UK, and was key speaker at the inaugural event of the Religion and Spirituality Study Group of the British Association for Slavonic and East European Studies.

 Since 2009 I have been an associate lecturer for the Open University, teaching multi- and interdisciplinary undergraduate courses.
 I serve on the academic advisory boards of the Keston Center for Religion, Politics and Society at Baylor University, Texas and the Institute for the Academic Study of Eastern Christianity, Vrije Universiteit, Amsterdam.
-Since January 2018 I also co-convene (with Dr Zoe Knox, University of Leicester) the BASEES Religion and Spirituality in Russia and Eastern Europe Study Group.
+I also co-convene (with Dr Zoe Knox, University of Leicester) the BASEES Religion and Spirituality in Russia and Eastern Europe Study Group and from February 2019 am managing editor for the journal Religion, State and Society.

 'Pilgrimage', forthcoming in Chryssides, G. D. and Gregg, S. (eds) The Bloomsbury Handbook to Studying Christians